 reclaimed materials.
 Use equipment that is also able to record the volumes metered.

-1.a.1 Portland Cement Slurry must be produced at a concrete plant listed in Bulletin 42, and supplied by in Ready Mix Concrete Trucks currently approved by the DME/DMM
+1.a.1 Portland Cement Slurry must be produced at a concrete plant listed in Bulletin 42, and supplied in Ready Mix Concrete Trucks currently approved by the DME/DMM

 1.a.2 Verify “cement” application rate by calculating the weight of cement contained in the mixer truck and the area covered by the slurry after discharge by the Ready Mix Truck.
 The cement slurry producer shall supply a written record of the amount of cement, water, and admixture with each load of cement slurry.

-.
+Evenly and uniformly distribute the cement slurry, over the area of the prepared subgrade, calculated to provide the required application rate.

 1.b Maintain equipment as specified in Section 108.05(c).

 2. Placement Equipment.
 Use a motor grader or another method approved by the Representative.